wolframkriesing/site-stitcher/content/blog-posts/2017/04/17-newsletter-7.md

 This is newsletter #7 - about crafting (and) JavaScript - April 17rd, 2017.
 Every Monday you will receive a hand-selected collection of **links about JavaScript and how to craft better software**.

 ## Announcement
-First I would like to announce that I am joining forces with [programmer@work][pawsite] which was started by the incredible [Ricardo Borillo][borillo].
+~~First I would like to announce that I am joining forces with [programmer@work][pawsite] which was started by the incredible [Ricardo Borillo][borillo].
 We agreed that we should just throw our stuff into one pot and definitely "programmer@work" fits it much better than "pico stitch".
 So the pico stitch website and all it's content moves to [programmeratwork.com][pawsite] and will soon redirect there and things will slowly get programmer@work branding.
 No worries that this goes commercial, nothing close to it.
 We just do that because we have very common interests and thought that people following what we write/collect/publish profit more from **even more** and better curated content.
 Let's hope for the best :).
-We will keep doing our best.
+We will keep doing our best.~~\
+[UPDATE, April 2020] It didn't happen.
+Fake news ;)

 [borillo]: http://twitter.com/borillo
 [pawsite]: http://programmeratwork.com